TheBrainOrchestra/TheBrainOrchestra/readme.md

 )

 ## Credits
-The *Brain Orchestra* project was developed by Vincent Goudard and Sébastien Wolf (Institut de Biologie de l'ENS).
+The *Brain Orchestra* project is developed by Vincent Goudard and Sébastien Wolf (Institut de Biologie de l'ENS).

 ## References